Ivana505/catoverse-blog/README.md

 Catoverse-Blog is designed for cat lovers.
 It helps understand cats behaviour and their needs better.
 Users can share tips and experiences.

-You can access live page to Catoverse-Blog by clicking [here](https://catoverse-blog.herokuapp.com/).
+You can access the live page to Catoverse-Blog by clicking [here](https://catoverse-blog.herokuapp.com/).

 ![landing page](documents/testing/am_i_responsive.png)